jdersch/PERQemu/PERQemu/Readme.txt

     Output/
         When logging debug output to disk is enabled, those files go here by default.
 When screenshots and printing are implemented, that output will land here too.
-(Output directory will be a settable preference.)
+(Output directory is a settable preference.)

     PROM/
+    Resources/
-        Contains dumps of PERQ ROMs necessary for operation.
+        These directories contain dumps of PERQ ROMs and other files necessary for operation.

 To start the emulator, just run PERQemu.exe: